 To: All Finance/Business/Real Estate/Travel Editors

-“Our group’s overall financial position remains healthy.
-We came into this crisis with low gearing and considerable liquidity, and together with prudent actions to manage our costs, we have sufficient resources to cover our operating cash requirements.”
+“Our group’s overall financial position remains stable.
+We came into this crisis with considerable liquidity and low gearing, and together with prudent actions to manage our costs and arranging additional facilities, we have sufficient resources to cover our operating cash requirements.”

 The Peninsula Hotels

 The hotels division reported overall improved results in terms of RevPAR, average rates and occupancy, with a pleasing recovery in Hong Kong, Beijing and Tokyo, and a gradual improvement in Manila.
 The fast recovery of business at The Peninsula Hong Kong was mainly due to the resumption of cross-border travel.
 The Peninsula Tokyo experienced strong demand during the sakura (cherry blossom) season and The Peninsula New York enjoyed good results due to robust suite demand.
 The Peninsula Istanbul held its soft opening in February 2023 and has been well received by guests to date.
 Our operations in Paris, Beverly Hills, and Shanghai faced a more challenging business environment and a weaker demand in the first quarter of the year.